MCC-Blue River sociology students walk a mile in uncomfortable shoes

 “Some people even snickered at you when they walked by,” said student Constance Wright.
 “Overall you are treated much different.
 I felt intimidated when a lady looked at me.”
 The rest of the Blue River student body and some staff were unaware of the homeless role-playing.
 Virtually all of the sociology students participating reported to have been treated differently.

-Page 2 of 2 - The students said that either drug addiction or mental illness are generally blamed for homeless youth.
+The students said that either drug addiction or mental illness are generally blamed for homeless youth.
 “But in reality it’s really out of their hands,” student Naya Wilson explained on the causes of youth homelessness.
 “Parents disowning their child after getting pregnant or simply not being able to find a job are some of the reasons.”

 During the mock homeless shelter scenario, a number of students said they tried to persuade shelter workers by building a convincing case in order to be admitted. “(These homeless shelters) consider you ‘capable’ of surviving on your own.
 They usually won’t take you in,” one student said during the post-discussion.
 “You really have to change tactics and become resourceful.”